eostitan/delphioracle/README.md

 [https://labs.eostitan.com/#/pricefeed-oracle](https://labs.eostitan.com/#/pricefeed-oracle)

-## Incentive mechanism for BPs to push rates
+## Incentive mechanisms for BPs to push rates

 Each time a BP pushes a datapoint, a counter for this BP is incremented.
 The contract supports an EOS transfer notification handler which splits any EOS reward sent to the contract between BPs that are pushing rates, proportionally to the number of datapoints they have pushed.